 Color theory is complicated.
 People spend hours in accredited institutions learning about it.
 There’s a science to picking out colors and putting them together to achieve a desired effect.
 Once you know how to do it, these concepts can help you in every aspect of your life: from your wardrobe to interior design, right down to choosing your blog’s theme colors.

-Contrast is a huge element in photography and it just so happens color plays an important role.
+Contrast is a huge element in photography and it just so happens that color plays an important role.
 It takes some consideration and vision to compose a shot artistically.
-Never fear, though, there’s a formula for creating photographs using color and contrast to evoke emotion and interest.
+Never fear, though, because there’s a formula for creating photographs using color and contrast to evoke emotion and interest.

 Color is actually a combination of three terms I bet you know: hue, saturation and brightness.

 When you think of a color, you’re probably thinking of a hue-with-a-specific-saturation-and-brightness.

 There are primary hues, which when mixed, produce secondary hues.
 Then, if a primary and secondary hue are mixed, you get a tertiary hue.

 All of it works because of how the light waves interact with one another.
 The hues in a color wheel appear in the same order they do in a rainbow.
 Hues opposite one another on the wheel are called complimentary or contrasting colors.